 A divorce coach is a mental health or social work professional who helps separating spouses settle amicably without going to court.
-Divorce coaches can come from a variety of counseling backgrounds, but they generally have an advanced degree in mental health.
-They are also often licensed marriage and family therapists or social workers.
+Divorce coaches can come from a variety of counseling backgrounds, but they generally have an advanced degree and/or a license in mental health or social work.

 Job Description for Divorce Coaches